cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

 Module Summary
 ==============

+You've now:

-- A Big Data problem: geo-sentiment analysis of social media
+- Looked at a Big Data problem: geo-sentiment analysis of social media
-- Looked at a Continuuity Reactor solution
+- Considered a Continuuity Reactor solution
 - Examined difficulties of alternative solutions

 ----